Skip to main content

 Damage and personal injury claims

-If you think defects on the highway have caused personal injury or damage to your vehicle please review the information below before making a claim.
+If you think defects on the highway have caused personal injury or damage to your vehicle please visit making a highways claim.
 It explains the claims process, highway maintenance and related laws.

 The County Council as Highway Authority is responsible for the highway across the County.
 National Highways (formerly Highways England), not the County Council, is responsible for the maintenance of trunk roads and motorways.